-- Key indicators have been identified which support the Council's Strategic and Delivery plans.
-The Strategic Leadership Team oversee the monitoring and delivery of performance measures in support of the priority outcomes. - Publication of agenda, associated papers and minutes of public meetings on the County Council website.
-The Forward Plan will contain all matters which the Leader of the Council has reason to believe will be the subject of a Key Decision to be taken by the Cabinet during the forthcoming four month period.
-It may also include decisions that are not key decisions but are intended to be determined by the Cabinet. - The Constitution, through its Overview and Scrutiny rules has opportunities for the Council's four Select Committees to challenge and debate policy and objectives before, during and after decisions are made.
-The work programme for each Committee reflects the delivery of the County Council's and partner's main outcome priorities; areas where their involvement could help improve performance and/or priorities and concerns raised by the public. - Agenda, minutes of Select Committees and any associated reports with recommendations to the Executive are available via the County Council's website. - Overview and Scrutiny training for members is provided initially at induction, also on an annual basis or on specific subjects within Select Committee meetings. - The County Council has both Procurement and Financial Regulations which set out the council's arrangements and ensure that processes continue to operate effectively and efficiently.
+Corporate population outcomes developed with SLT, and Delivery Plan measures are currently being identified with the Business.
+A new integrated contain all matters which the Leader of the Council has reason to believe will be the subject of a Key Decision to be taken by the Cabinet during the forthcoming four month period.
+It may also include decisions that are not key decisions but are intended to be determined by the Cabinet

+- The Constitution, through its Overview and Scrutiny rules has opportunities for the Council's four Select Committees to challenge and debate policy and objectives before, during and after decisions are made.
+The work programme for each committee reflects the delivery of the County Council's and partners main outcome priorities, areas where their involvement could help improve performance and/or priorities and concerns raised by the public - Agenda, minutes of Select Committees and any associated reports with recommendations to the Executive are available via the County Council's website. - Overview and Scrutiny training for members is provided initially at induction, also on an annual basis or on specific subjects within Select Committee meetings. - The County Council has both Procurement and Financial Regulations which set out the council's arrangements and ensure that processes continue to operate effectively and efficiently.